Network

 Best practices

-• Document gateway, reserved addresses, and DHCP pools consistently.
+• Document gateway, reserved addresses, and DHCP pools explicitly to reduce conflicts.

-• Treat /31 and /32 as edge cases and validate host usability explicitly.
+• Treat edge prefixes like /31 and /32 as special cases and confirm how usable hosts work for each.

-• Include subnet calculation output in pre-change review checklists.
+• Include subnet calculation output in the pre-change checklist as evidence during review.

-This tool solves IPv4 subnet math quickly, but does not replace full network simulation or policy validation.
+This tool focuses on IPv4 subnet math and quick checks.
+It does not replace a full network simulator or a security policy review.

-• Inter-subnet connectivity still depends on routing, NAT, and firewall policy.
+• Reachability between subnets still depends on routing, NAT, security groups, and firewall policy.

-• Large-scale address migrations should be staged and monitored.
+• Large address migrations should be staged with monitoring, rollback plans, and proper change windows.

-• Correct subnet math does not guarantee end-to-end service reachability.
+• Correct subnet math does not guarantee end-to-end service reachability, which still needs integration testing.

 What does CIDR /24 mean?